PIPER THEATRE EDUCATION PROGRAMMING:

 PIPER THEATRE WORKSHOP

-A three week intensive exploration of farce and comedy.
+A month-long intensive exploration of farce and comedy.

 Clue (High School Edition)